pauleveritt/python_modern_web/slides.md

 ----  ----

-### What Surprise Could Happen Which Dramatically Alters Popularity
+### What Surprise Could Happen Which Dramatically Alters Popularity?

 ----  ----